-In its 6th season now, The Show is currently hosted by Yeeun (CLC), Jeno (NCT) and Jin Longguo.
+In its 6th season now, The Show is currently hosted by Yeeun (CLC) and Jeno (NCT).
 Live recordings take place at SBS Prism Tower every Tuesday at 6:30pm (KST) and fans with tickets are expected to report to the venue at 5:30pm (KST) for registration.

 Tip #1: For those who book your tickets via Klook, keep a look out for the staff who will hold a sign with SEOULPASS & KLOOK logo on it.
 That’s where they’ll register and brief you on some rules to follow during the live broadcast.
 The music show takes up about 1 hour 20 minutes.
 In between the recording, you’ll not be allowed to leave your seat or spot, so do visit the toilet before entering the studio!

 While there are no security or bag checks, it is important to note that any form of recording (such as photography and videography) is prohibited once you enter the studio, regardless of whether you’re using your phone or camera.
 If caught doing so, fans will be kicked out of the studio and be demanded to delete the recorded files.
 Pretty sure it’s a norm across all broadcasting studios.

 The good catch is, you’d be able to choose whether you want to be in the seated section or standing pit during the recording.
 The standing pit is closer to the stage and gets filled up fast, so be sure to stay around the lobby area and wait for the announcement to form the queue lines.